 - The first performed Dance Spin shall be identified as the required Dance Spin, classified as Spin, and given a Level, or No Level if the requirements for Basic Level are not met.
 Subsequent Dance Spins of three or more rotations shall be identified as Dance Spins called No Value and an Additional Element penalty will be applied.
-However, if a Choreographic Element is required with Choreographic Spinning Movement as an option, this element shall be identified as Choreographic Spinning Movement anywhere in the program where it is first performed.
-Any subsequent Dance Spin and/or Choreographic Spinning Movement performed after the Required Dance Spin and/or Choreographic Spinning Movement shall not be identified. - A Spin in a step sequence or the Choreographic Step Sequence in the Free Dance, will be called and will receive the abbreviation +ExEI.
+A Spin in a step sequence in the Free Dance, will be called and will receive the abbreviation +ExEl.
 This indicates the element receives No Value, the deduction of -0.5 point Juv, Int, Nov & -1.0 point Jr, Sr and it will NOT count as a required element. - In case a Spin is required and a change of foot is not permitted, the required Dance Spin performed with a change of foot shall be called as No Value but will not be considered an Additional Element unless it follows the first required Spin performed. - If a Fall or Interruption occurs at the attempt of a Dance Spin (at the entry edge of the spinning action), the Dance Spin shall not be identified. - If a Fall or interruption occurs during a Dance Spin the element shall be identified and given a Level according to the requirements met before the Fall or interruption, or No Level if the requirements for Basic Level are not met, and any additional part attempted after the fall or interruption shall not be identified. - A Spin is performed on the spot and not significantly traveling across the ice or it will be considered a Twizzle and part of the choreography. - A Spin with a flying entry will be called as No Value as it is the wrong element. - If a skater touches down during the Spin due to a loss of control, or the skater performs a push without changing feet, the Level will be reduced by one Level. - A spin performed in the Rhythm Dance will be ignored by the technical panel and considered a stop by the judging panel.